rachaeloh0725-stack/decision-driven-product-agents/README.md

 This is not a ready-made software product.
 It is a conceptual and methodological playbook shared for learning and exploration.

+## License

+This repository is shared under the MIT License.
+The content reflects my personal thinking and methodology.
+Commercial use as a packaged service or product is not provided here.

 ---

 Maintained by: Da‑Mi Oh
+If this is useful, feel free to connect with me on LinkedIn